"An extraordinary dancer.. with important things to say.”

 Alpana introduced Amina to performance and instilled in her a deep passion to pursue it as a career.
 As a dancer Amina worked professionally for many choreographers such as Alpana Sengupta (Jhanak), Sushmita Ghosh (Rosary), Kumudini Lakhia (Ekatra), Darshan Singh Bhullar (Find Me Amongst the Black), Sonia Sabri (Red), Filip Van Huffel (Ekatra), Dan O’Neill (Escapade) and most memorably with Lokendra Arambam, the renowned Manipurian (India) theatre director with whom she worked on: “Stage of Blood” – an adaptation of Shakespeare’s Macbeth staged on the River Thames, and who left a lasting impact on her through his ‘shamenistic’ technique – an intensive workshop process required to delve deep to harness emotion to drive a movement and performance - a process that has become a hallmark for AKDC’s work.

-Since forming her company Amina has created a number of full length productions - One, Yerma, A Thousand Faces, Slut, The Hum in My Heart (Woking & Luton Stories), the latter a site immersive works on the issues of mental health.
+Recognising kathak was interfacing with contemporary aesthetics, Amina progressed her development with a Post Graduate Diploma in Dance Studies at Trinity Laban before forming her company Amina has created a number of full-length productions - One, Yerma, A Thousand Faces, Slut, The Hum in My Heart (Woking & Luton Stories), the latter a site immersive works on the issues of mental health.
 She also wrote and directed a children theatre piece (The People Who Live in the Skies), which toured outdoor venues & events.

-Her future works in development include ‘From the Lives of Tawaifs’, ‘Amaad/Flower Bloom’ and Kathak Monologues - three shorts pieces titled Manchild, You and Me and Bombay Bitch.
+Her future works in development include Rise & Fall, ‘Amaad/Flower Bloom’ and Kathak Monologues - shorts pieces titled Manchild, You and Me, Bird and Bombay Bitch.

-A “sensitive and a nurturing” teacher Amina started teaching Kathak at the Bhavan.
-She also taught BA (Hon) Dance and Culture degree modules at The University of Surrey, where she introduced the theory of kathak dance, making it compulsory for students to study the history of Kathak and notation of Kathak compositions.
-Currently Amina is teaching in various locations.
+A "sensitive and nurturing" teacher.
+Amina started teaching Kathak at the Bhavan.
+She also taught BA (Hon) Dance and Culture degree modules at The University of Surrey for students to study the history of Kathak and notation of Kathak compositions, Currently Amina is teaching in various locations.